xoofx/ultra/doc/readme.md

 In order to visualize a trace produced by `ultra.exe` you need to go to https://profiler.firefox.com/ and open the generated `json.gz` trace file.

+> :notebook: **Note**
+>
+> When loading a trace with the Firefox Profiler, the trace won't be uploaded to a server but only processed locally in your browser, so **the UI is completely offline**.
+>
+> It is only if you want to share the trace with a link that it will upload it to a server.
+But you can also share the trace file directly.

 ### Timeline

 This screenshot shows a profile captured with ultra and is available online [here](https://share.firefox.dev/3Cya7YW)